gicamm/gc-simple-home/README.md

 ## Introduction

-Gc-simple-home (GCSH) implements a pretty REST server for the Comelit ecosystem (Simple Home, Vedo and VIP).
+Gc-simple-home (GCSH) implements a pretty REST server for the Comelit ecosystem (Simple Home, Vedo, and VIP).
 You can use the GCSH to enable the Voice Control (such as Amazon Alexa or Google Assistant) over the Comelit Simple Home (see the IFTTT section).

 ## How it works